Chess tactic: Sacrifices

 A sacrifice of some material is often necessary to throw the opponent's position out of balance, potentially gaining positional advantage.
 The sacrificed material is sometimes later offset with a consequent material gain.
 Pawn sacrifices in the opening are known as gambits; they are usually not intended for material gain, but rather to achieve a more active position.

 Direct attacks against the enemy king are often started by sacrifices.
 A common example is sacrificing a bishop on h2 or h7, checking the king, who usually must take the bishop.
 This allows the queen and knight to develop a fulminant attack.

 Zugzwang

 Zugzwang (German for "compulsion to move") occurs when a player is forced to make an undesirable move.
-The player is put at a disadvantage because they would prefer to pass and make no move, but a move has to be made, all of which weaken their position.
-Situations involving zugzwang occur uncommonly, but when they do occur, it is almost always in the endgame, where there are fewer choices of available moves.
+The player is put at a disadvantage because they would prefer to pass and make no move, but a move has to be made, all choices of which weaken their position.
+Situations involving zugzwang seldom occur before the endgame, where there are fewer choices of available moves.